 - Netflix (but like 3/4 of the shows aren't viewable)

-- Whatsapp (but you can't Whatsapp call)
+- WhatsApp (but you can't WhatsApp call)

 - iMessage

-5. Yes, people really are that rich.
+5. People really are that rich.

-Yeah, I'm not sure why this was so unexpected to me.
+I'm not sure why this was so unexpected to me.
 Dubai is literally famous for having the most luxurious, extravagant, gaudy, people in the world.

 This was really a surprise.
 I'd heard before I came here that Dubai was a very safe city because the punishment for breaking laws is so severe.
 Turns out that is completely true.
 So let me eliminate some of your biggest fears right now: